 Here is a sketch of one direction of the proof: If a language is regular, it is accepted by some DFA with n states.
-Suppose that we have a set of strings with more than nelements.
+Suppose that we have a set of strings with more than n elements.
 Each string is processed by the DFA into some state, and since there are more strings than states, two strings must end up in the same state.
 (This is an application of the famous Pigeon Hole Principle.)
 Those two strings are indistinguishable.
 Therefore, any pairwise indistinguishable set can have at most n elements and must be finite.

-The proof of the converse requires equivalence relations, which will be discussed in class.
+The proof of the converse requires equivalence relations, which are covered in another class.

-We can see now why the language of balanced parentheses is not regular.
+We can now see why the language of balanced parentheses is not regular.
 Let p_j be the string consisting of exactly j left parentheses.
-If $j \neq k$, then p_j and p_k are distinguishable because, when r is the string of j right parentheses, p_jr is in the language and p_kr is not.
+If $j \neq k$, then p_j and p_k are distinguishable because, when r is the string of j right parentheses, $p_j r$ is in the language and $p_k r$ is not.
 The set of all p_j 's is an infinite pairwise distinguishable set.